joe9201/2048/README.md

 ### Joe - 26/02

 Uploaded a reward bot file.
-This uses the existing code (played randomly) but the agent calculates a reward score after each turn based on:
+This can be used by calling either the random or human player and calculates a score at the end of each move.

 - penalty for actions which do not increase the score